Subtitles and Transcript

 15:11 Now let me give you a successful example of the law of diffusion of innovation.
 In the summer of 1963, 250,000 people showed up on the mall in Washington to hear Dr. King speak.
 They sent out no invitations, and there was no website to check the date.
 How do you do that?
 Well, Dr. King wasn't the only man in America who was a great orator.
 He wasn't the only man in America who suffered in a pre-civil rights America.
 In fact, some of his ideas were bad.
 But he had a gift.
 He didn't go around telling people what needed to change in America.
 He went around and told people what he believed.
 "I believe, I believe, I believe," he told people.
 And people who believed what he believed took his cause, and they made it their own, and they told people.
 And some of those people created structures to get the word out to even more people.
 And lo and behold, 250,000 people showed up on the right day at the right time to hear him speak.

-16:38 Dr. King believed that there are two types of laws in this world: those that are made by a higher authority and those that are made by man.
-And not until all the laws that are made by man are consistent with the laws that are made by the higher authority will we live in a just world.
+16:38 Dr. King believed that there are two types of laws in this world: those that are made by a higher authority and those that are made by men.
+And not until all the laws that are made by men are consistent with the laws made by the higher authority will we live in a just world.
 It just so happened that the Civil Rights Movement was the perfect thing to help him bring his cause to life.
 We followed, not for him, but for ourselves.
-And, by the way, he gave the "I have a dream" speech, not the "I have a plan" speech.
+By the way, he gave the "I have a dream" speech, not the "I have a plan" speech.

 17:11 Listen to politicians now, with their comprehensive 12-point plans.
 They're not inspiring anybody.
 Because there are leaders and there are those who lead.
 Leaders hold a position of power or authority, but those who lead inspire us.
 Whether they're individuals or organizations, we follow those who lead, not because we have to, but because we want to.
 We follow those who lead, not for them, but for ourselves.
 And it's those who start with "why" that have the ability to inspire those around them or find others who inspire them.

-17:51 Thank you very much.
+17:52 Thank you very much.